 charitable events; celebrating Yorkshire Day on the 1st August, the Yorkshire

 Day Anthem and Flag.
-We also encourage Yorkshire Rose plaques are erected to famous Yorkshire men and women not previously commemorated within the county.
+We also erect Yorkshire Rose Plaques of famous Yorkshire men and women not previously commemorated within the county.
 The typically diverse characters to receive this honour include

 Percy Shaw, inventor of cats' eyes, and Benjamin Henry Latrobe, architect of The White House.